Autism. 1 in 30.

 "81% are male".
 Why is that?

-We know that some GPs simply do not realise that females can be autistic, so do not refer on to a diagnostic professional.
+We know that some GPs simply do not realise that women can be autistic, so do not refer on to a diagnostic professional.

-We know that autistic females (and quite a few males/NB) do not present as autistic.
+We know that autistic women (and quite a few males/NB) do not present as autistic.

-We know that autistic females are more likely to have standard female hobbies and interests - but take them to extremes of passionate focus.
+We know that autistic women are more likely to have standard female hobbies and interests - but take them to extremes of passionate focus.

-We know that autistic females are more likely to have friends (or think they have friends...), and relationships (though possibly with a predator).
+We know that autistic women are more likely to have friends (or think they have friends...), and relationships (though possibly with a predator).